mckays630/2014-05-01-sjm/novice/shell/xx-munge.md

 </pre>

-#### How many genes have enough data to perform the comparison (OK status), how many had significantly different expression levels?
+#### How many genes have enough data to perform the comparison (have 'OK' status)?
+How many had significantly different expression levels between samples?

 We can search for *OK* and *yes* in the file, then count how many lines are returned by ***grep***.
 Note the use of ***|***.  ***wc -l*** is acting on the text printed by ***grep***, not the input file.